Person-Centered Expressive Arts Certificate Program – 2022-2023

 Participants come from around the globe to learn how to use the expressive arts in counseling, teaching, mediation, social action and group facilitation, or to awaken personal growth and creativity.
 They attend six residential week-long courses over two years at the beautiful Westerbeke Ranch in the heart of the wine country in Sonoma, California.

 All courses will be held in person in Sonoma.
 For more information, please contact Dr. Sue Ann Herron.

-The next program starts in January 2022.
+The next program starts in August of 2022.
 If you would like to discuss whether the program is right for you, please email Sue Ann Herron to set up a phone call or Zoom session.

 This inspiring video was made by Yoshie Kubota about her experience in the Person-Centered Expressive Arts program.
-We are very pleased that Yoshie will be an intern in the new program that begins in January 2022.
+We are very pleased that Yoshie will be an intern in the new program that begins in August of 2022.

 Questions we will explore:

 •How does the creative process connect us to body, psyche, soul, and world?

 •How does the person-centered approach enhance emotional intelligence, healing, relationships and manifesting our potentials?